qri-io/website/content/docs/reference/starlib.md

 <a id="dataset_object"></a>
 ## dataset object - ds
   _you can access these methods from the `dataset` object.
-A dataset object gets passed into and returned from the `transform` and `download` functions, usually refered to as `ds`_
+A dataset object gets passed into and returned from the `transform` and `download` functions, usually referred to as `ds`_

 * [set_meta](#set_meta)
 * [set_schema](#set_schema)